apollo

 caution

-ADRENALINE should be used with caution in patients suffering from liver diseases due to the increased risk of severe adverse effects.
+Adrenaline should be used with caution in patients suffering from liver diseases due to the increased risk of severe adverse effects.
 Close monitoring of liver function tests is necessary while receiving this medicine.
 Depending on the clinical condition, appropriate dose adjustments or replacement with a suitable alternative may be required.

 • Safety Warning